 Note: When excluding foods from your diet, make sure to eat alternatives so you avoid any nutrient deficiencies.

-Get a good night’s sleep.
+Get a good night’s rest

 If sleep is something that eludes you, then you could try to:

-- Maintain a regular bed and wake schedule
+- ➜ Maintain a regular bed and wake schedule

-- Establish a regular relaxing bedtime routine
+- ➜ Establish a regular relaxing bedtime routine

-- Remove phones, laptops and TVs from your sleep environment
+- ➜ Remove phones, laptops and TVs from your sleep environment

-HIIT, running or other aerobic workouts may worsen your symptoms.
-If that happens try yoga or walking for a more passive and gentler workout.
+High-intensity interval training, running, or other aerobic workouts may worsen your symptoms.
+If this is the case, try yoga or walking for a more passive and gentler workout.
 When you feel up to it, make it a habit to move more often.
 5 minutes a day counts!

 Nutrient Rescue whole food powder

-Here’s what Mandy told us.
+Here’s what Mandy told us:

 “Two weeks in and I noticed my midday slumps had disappeared at day three.
 My energy had increased huuuugely by day 5.
 10 days and I caught myself smiling away, so much happier in myself.
 I have literally found some relief from depression and anxiety (not completely gone), but definitely so much happier.
 With years of suffering to endo/pcos I have severe symptoms at the monthly mark.
 Most being crippling.
 Day 9 of taking this and I never even saw it coming.
 Slight discomfort, but I was able to keep trekking through my days.
 Where most months I would need to reschedule at least two days of work during a cycle.
 My weight!!!
 I'm eating less and finding myself to be fuller faster.
 I am ecstatic!
 Sleep is fantastic for an insomniac.
 And yes, the taste may be slightly odd, but it's easily do-able, especially being a shot at 110ml only.
 Packaging is awesome.
 Super easy to use.
 You can't go wrong.
 What a blessing.
-Thank you so much Nutrient Rescue.”
-MANDY
+Thank you so much Nutrient Rescue.” - Mandy

-If you’re interested in more information about diagnoses and treatment options, then visit the Endometriosis New Zealand website.
+If you’re interested in more information about diagnoses and treatment options, visit the Endometriosis New Zealand website.